Streaming practice 1

 Not in scope for this lesson:

-Actual lesson content (use a lesson you already know or make up something that sounds good for the purposes of this lesson).
+Actual lesson content (use the Sample teaching plan or a lesson you already know or make up something that sounds good for the purposes of this lesson).

 How to teach well.